tonethar/IGME-430-Fall-2024/exercises/5-streaming-media.md

 ### Modify your HTML, a little

-- To make it more obvious when you are viewing an HTML page as opposed to solely a media file, add the following CSS to the `<style>` tag of **client2.html**
+- To make it more obvious when you are in the browser viewing a media file embedded in an HTML page, as opposed to solely the media file, add the following CSS to the `<style>` tag of **client2.html**

 ```css
 audio{